This Yamaha soundbar saves space, but isn't the year's top value

 A big step up from your TV speakers

 In this price range, you aren't going to get mind-blowing, cinema-quality sound.
-There's really only so much audio power and nuance that can be crammed into a space-saving soundbar without an external subwoofer.
+There's really only so much audio power and nuance that can be crammed into a space-saving soundbar.
 That said, the SR-B20A is still a major upgrade from your TV's stock speakers.

-Oddly enough, my first experience of this soundbar's audio prowess came in the form of Spotify over Bluetooth rather than using it for a movie or TV show, and it was a fine showcase for the SR-B20A's abilities.
+My first experience of this soundbar's audio prowess came in the form of Spotify over Bluetooth rather than using it for a movie or TV show, and it was a fine showcase for the SR-B20A's abilities.
 Compared to similarly priced soundbars with external subwoofers, the SR-B20A doesn't deliver the same support for sub-bass and bass frequencies, but it goes above and beyond compared to stock TV speakers.
 It was plenty loud enough to fill my living room (and kitchen) with groovy tunes, and the internal woofers provide some decent bass.
 That said, the SR-B20A does have a port for connecting a wired external subwoofer if you're so inclined.

 Of course, the SR-B20A also works just fine as intended—audio enhancement for movies and TV.
 While this soundbar is equipped with a Clear Voice setting, I never felt the need to use it: volume was well balanced, from the swell of background music to the zap of sound effects, and, naturally, dialogue was generally much clearer and easier to understand compared to the muddiness that plagues many stock TV speakers.